Skip to main content

 Native Range

-Native to central and eastern North America — from Pennsylvania to Nebraska, south to Texas and Mississippi.
-Found on floodplains, river bottoms, and upland woods.
+Native to central and eastern North America from Pennsylvania west to Nebraska and south to Texas and Mississippi, growing on floodplains, river bottoms, and upland woods.
+The species establishes readily on disturbed ground and is a pioneer tree in abandoned pastures throughout its native range.

 Suggested Uses